developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 be applied for multiple upstream servers or backends.
 { .annotate }

-1. Some will disgree with YAML files being _human-readable_ .
+1. Some will disagree with YAML files being _human-readable_ .
 Though we are not in the business of picking sides, we are here to provide a technical guide. :shrug: